-8.2 Licenses.
-The City shall pay the fees associated with obtaining and maintaining a SMV/CDL license when required by the City to perform the duties of an employee's job, excluding the regular driver's license.
+7.2 Licenses and Certifications.
+The City shall pay the fees associated with obtaining and maintaining a SMV/CDL license (including the basic DOT examination) when required by the City to perform the duties of an employee's job.
+The City will not pay fees associated with obtaining and maintaining a regular driver's license.